MATHEMATICAL FICTION:

 Robert Hellenga

-In this novel, a man travels to Italy to testify at the trial of the terrorists who murdered his daughter in a 1980 train bombing.
-Florin Diacu, a mathematician who has written about chaos theory and... (more)
+In this novel, a literature professor travels to Italy to testify at the trial of the terrorists who murdered his daughter in a 1980 train bombing.
+The only math in it appears because another one of his... (more)

 Fatous Staub (1991)